cmsc733/cmsc733.github.io/hw0.md

 <a name='improveacc'></a>
 ### 3.4.
 Improving Accuracy of your neural network
 Now that we have a baseline neural network working, let's try to improve the accuracy by doing simple tricks.
 1. Standardize your data input if you haven't already.
 There are a lot of ways to do this.
 Feel free to search for different methods.
 A simple way is to scale data from [0,255] to [-1,1].
+Fill in this code in the ``GenerateBatch`` function of ``Train.py`` file.
 2. Decay your learning rate as you train or Increase your batch size as you train.
 Refer to [this paper](https://arxiv.org/abs/1711.00489) for more details.
 3. Augment your data to artificially make your dataset larger.
 Refer to ``tf.image`` API for nice data augmentation functions.
 4. Add Batch Normalization between layers.
 5. Change the hyperparameters in your architecture such as number of layers, number of neurons.

 Now, feel free to implement as many of these as possible and present a detailed analysis of your findings as before.
+Present the same details as before, train and test accuracy over epochs, number of parameters in your model, loss value over epochs, your architecture and details of other tricks you employed.
+Also present a confusion matrix for both training and testing data (code in ``Test.py``).

 <a name='otherarch'></a>
 ### 3.5.
 ResNet, ResNeXt, DenseNet
 Now, let's make the architectures more efficient in-terms of memory usage (number of parameters), computation (number of operations) and accuracy.
 Read up the concepts from [ResNet](https://arxiv.org/abs/1512.03385), [ResNeXt](https://arxiv.org/abs/1611.05431) and [DenseNet](https://arxiv.org/abs/1608.06993) and implement all of these architectures with the parameters of your choice. **DO NOT use any built-in or third party code for this** apart from the API functions mentioned before.
+Fill in the code in ``Network/Network.py`` as different functions.

 Present a detailed analysis of all these architectures with your earlier findings.
+Present the same details as before, train and test accuracy over epochs, number of parameters in your model, loss value over epochs, your architecture and details of other tricks you employed.
+Also present a confusion matrix for both training and testing data (code in ``Test.py``).

 <a name='sub'></a>